Plexiglass is strong, inexpensive, and widely available which makes it perfect for many home and garden projects.

 Most of the time when you paint on the surface by using opaque paints it makes the surface reflective.

 Painting plexiglass translucent will, however, mean that you are allowing more light to pass through them.

-While you are not making them completely ‘see-through’ you will be making them a bit transparent (rather translucent) so that you can add some light in the room.
+While you are not making them completely ‘see-through’ you will be making them a bit transparent (rather translucent) so that you can add some light to the room.

-The fact being, when you use the right type of paint, you can decorate the plexiglass while still allowing light to shine through and illuminate what is underneath.
+The fact is, when you use the right type of paint, you can decorate the plexiglass while still allowing light to shine through and illuminate what is underneath.

 With that said, if you are looking to paint plexiglass translucent, you will need a plexiglass panel and the following items.